aimms/how-to/Articles/257/257-run-batch-commands-in-aimms-command-line-tool.rst

 .. note::

-    - Windows powershell doesn't support the ``<`` operator to redirect input.
+    - Windows Powershell doesn't support the ``<`` operator to redirect input.
 You can get around that using:

         .. code-block:: powershell